-Passenger Terminal expenses decreased in 2020 after an increase in 2019.
+Passenger Terminal expenses increased in 2021 after a decrease in 2020.
+The increase in 2021 is attributed to the recovery of passenger traffic and related expenses for maintenance at the terminal.
 The decrease in 2020 is due mainly to cost saving measures implemented following the reduction of passenger traffic because of the pandemic.
-2019 expenses increased resulting from increased passenger traffic.

-Leased Buildings expenses decreased in 2020 following an increase in 2019.
-The 2020 decrease was due to a focus on reducing maintenance and operating expenses because of the pandemic.
-The increase in 2019 was due to various sidewalk repair projects along with increased costs corresponding to better allocations of snow removal and surface deicing expenses.
+Leased Buildings expenses decreased in both 2021 and 2020.
+The decreases are due to a focus on reducing maintenance and operating expenses because of the pandemic.

-Parking and Ground Transportation expenses decreased in 2020 after an increase in 2019.
-The decrease in 2020 is attributed to staffing levels and closure of the economy lots due to the pandemic.
-The increase in 2019 is attributed to the added costs of a new economy parking lot that opened in November 2018.
+Parking and Ground Transportation expenses decreased in 2021 and 2020.
+The decrease in both years is mainly attributed to staffing levels and closure of the economy lot(s) due to the pandemic.

-Administration and operations expenses decreased in 2020 after an increase in 2019.
-The reduction is 2020 is the result of staffing levels and other cost savings measures implemented due to the decrease in passenger activity.
-The 2019 increase was due to the combination of increased staffing to correct levels along with related payroll taxes and benefits, increased legal expenses, and office equipment additions.
+Administration and operations expenses decreased in 2021 and 2020.
+The reduction in 2021 and 2020 is the result of staffing levels and other cost savings measures implemented due to the decrease in passenger activity.